mgwilt/deepseek-ocr-pdf2md/README.md

 ### Contributing Guidelines

-- Avoid modifying vendored DeepSeek or vLLM files; prefer runtime overrides in `main.py` and documented settings.
+- Avoid modifying vendored vLLM files; prefer runtime overrides in the package and documented settings.
 - Document any new configuration options in both `ocr_settings.toml` and this README.
-- After config or sanitiser changes, re-run `uv run main.py` to confirm the pipeline still produces clean Markdown without placeholder artefacts.
+- After config or sanitiser changes, re-run `uv run deepseek-pdf2md` to confirm the pipeline still produces clean Markdown without placeholder artefacts.